danielfett/draft-dpop/main.md

 !---
 Figure: DPoP Authorization Scheme ABNF

-For such an access token, a resource server
-MUST check that a `DPoP` header was received in the HTTP request, check the header's contents according to the rules in (#checking), and check that the public key of the DPoP proof matches the public key to which the access token is bound per (#Confirmation).
+For such an access token, a resource server MUST check that a DPoP proof was received in the `DPoP` header field of the HTTP request, check the DPoP proof according to the rules in (#checking), and check that the public key of the DPoP proof matches the public key to which the access token is bound per (#Confirmation).